 For this, we need to wait until the price breaks not only the trend line but also the 146.000 significant number level.
 Trading these setups is quite easy in that sense.
 We just wait until the price moves down with good momentum and only then, we get in.

 Another daily setup!
 And a beauty at that, GBPNZD is a pair that has been trending in very nice swings recently and it is currently right in the middle of a reversal.
 We have a nice, long downtrend, bounce at the up sloping trend line and an initial move up.
-As I describe in my reversal trading guide, I don’t like to get into reversal setups too soon and instead prefer to wait for the second or third phase of a trend reversal.

 This has proven to be a good move since the price has been struggling to break above 1.78500 level.
 But now, I do get interested.
 There are basically 2 scenarios that I keep in mind: